 As Dorian says, the Children walk the balls primarily "to achieve a small fame" and the kind of fame ball people are after is probably unique to twentieth-century America.
 The "Realness" that is part of ball competition is not limited to the ball world.
-Most Americans who are barraged by magazine and television and movie images, strive for Realness in one way or another.
-What woman can look at Vogue models and not feel a bit of envy--or defiance, that this image of womanhood is foisted on her?
+Most Americans, barraged by magazine, television and movie images, strive for Realness in one way or another.
+What woman can look at Vogue models and not feel a bit envious that this image of womanhood is foisted on her?
 What man can look at the moguls on "Dynasty" and not wonder what his life would be like if he had inherited millions?
-Advertising is designed to make middle class people feel they're not sexy enough, rich enough or beautiful enough, by compelling them to buy the things that will make them sexy, rich and beautiful.

-If this is true for the middle class, then to economically disadvantaged people who have little hope of acquiring the things they see on television every day, the realm of advertising and the media represents an entry into wholeness, into reality, into a place where they are no longer invisible Blacks, invisible Latinos, invisible gays, but, like the people on television and in magazines -- "Real".
+Advertising is often designed to make people feel that they're not sexy enough, rich enough or beautiful enough, and to compel them to buy the things that will make them sexy, rich and beautiful.
+To economically disadvantaged people who have little hope of acquiring the things they see on television every day, the realm of advertising and the media represent an entry into wholeness, into reality, into a place where they are no longer invisible Blacks, invisible Latinos, invisible gays, but, like the people on television and in magazines -- "Real".

-Certainly the people I filmed worked with me in part because I represented a chance to speak out, to be in front of a camera, to show off.
-Still, I hope I represented more than just a running camera, but an opportunity to begin to erase that invisibility by speaking out.
+Certainly the people that I met and filmed worked with me in part because I represented a vehicle through which they could speak out, be in front of a camera, show off.
+Still, I hope I represented more than just a way to be heard, but an opportunity to begin to erase that invisibility by speaking out.
 I consider "Paris is Burning" a collaboration on the deepest level.
-The people who we filmed are articulate, funny and poised; while the editor and I made coherent form of all that we shot, the documentary was truly written by the ball people themselves.
+The people who we filmed are articulate, funny and poised.
+While the film's editor, Jonathan Oppenheim, and I worked to make coherent form of all that we shot, the film was truly written by the ball people themselves.

-In 1985 I began work with the film's first co-producer Meg McLagan, who had been working in independent film in New York, and who thought as I did that a film must be made on the ball world.
+I began in 1985 with the film's first co-producer, Meg McLagan, who had been working in the independent film world in New York.
+She thought, as I did, that a film must be made on the ball world.
 I still went to balls alone to photograph, but sometimes Meg would join me.
-We spent hours with Willi Ninja in particular, watching him practice dancing in the June Laberta

-Studio in midtown with a dance group he'd formed called "Breed of Motion".
+We spent hours with Willi Ninja in particular, watching him rehearse in the June Laberta Studio in midtown with a dance group he'd formed called "Breed of Motion".

-I sold my car--which I couldn't afford to insure anyway--and borrowed some money, and Meg produced a five-minute trailer which I directed.
+I sold my car--which I couldn't afford to insure anyway--and

+borrowed some money, and Meg produced a five-minute trailer which I directed.
 We shot the piece at the "Paris is Burning" ball, an annual event at the Elks' Lodge in Harlem, in February of 1986.
-With that trailer, I was able to get two grants totalling \$24,000, one from the New York State Council on the Arts, and one from Minnesota's Jerome Foundation.
-I shot more balls in 1987 with the grants and conducted over thirty hours of interviews on audio tape with Venus, Dorian, Willi, Junior and with other people in the ball world.
+With that trailer I was able to get two grants totalling \$24,000.
+One was from the New York State Council on the Arts and one was from Minnesota's Jerome Foundation.
+With these grants I shot more balls in 1987 and conducted over thirty hours of interviews on audio tape with Venus, Dorian, Willi, Junior and many others in the ball world.